grafted-in/dev-onboarding/NIXOS-SETUP.md

 # Setting Up a NixOS Machine

   1. Download the "Minimal installation CD, 64-bit" from [here](https://nixos.org/nixos/download.html).
-  2. Whether your creating a virtual machine (VM) or setting up your host, you can follow the instructions here to install: https://youtu.be/7B2hSo8ihjI
+  2. Whether you're creating a virtual machine (VM) or setting up your host, you can follow the instructions here to install: https://youtu.be/7B2hSo8ihjI
       * We use [VirtualBox](https://www.virtualbox.org/) for most things, so for a VM we recommend using it.
+  4. Set a few configurations in `/etc/nixos/configuration.nix`:
+      * `environment.systemPackages = with pkgs; [ git gnumake nix-repl vim wget ];`
+      * `nix.extraOptions = "auto-optimise-store = true";`
-  3. Create a non-root user with a password by adding something like this to `/etc/nixos/configuration.nix`:
+      * Create a non-root user with a password by adding something like this:

             ```nix
             users.users.default = {
                 isNormalUser = true;
                 home         = "/home/default";
                 password     = "insecure-password";
                 # hashedPassword = "some-hash"; # Use this for real security, but you need to know how to use it.
             };
             ```

+  5. Start optimizing the store: `nix-store --optimize`.
-        * Use this configuration by running `sudo nixos-rebuild switch`.
+  6. Use this configuration and upgrade by running `sudo nixos-rebuild switch --upgrade`.

-  4. Log in as the non-root user (`default` is the name used above).
+  7. Log in as the non-root user (`default` is the name used above).
-  5. Set up your terminal to use your user's channel:
+  8. Set up your terminal to use your user's channel:
       * `echo 'export NIX_PATH=nixpkgs=/nix/var/nix/profiles/per-user/$(whoami)/channels/nixpkgs:$NIX_PATH' > ~/.bashrc`
+  9. (Optional) Clean up garbage and take a snapshot: `nix-collect-garbage -d`
+      * **WARNING**: This can be dangerous if your system is not stable.
+Try rebooting the machine and logging in to make sure things are working with the current profile before destroying your ability to rollback.